thewca/wca-regulations/wca-regulations-2012.md

 - 7b) Spectators must remain at least 1.5 metres away from the solving stations when they are in use.
 - 7c) Lighting of the competition area must be given special attention.
 Lighting should be neutral, such that competitors can easily differentiate among the colours on the puzzles.
-- 7e) The competition area must be smoke-free, and must have a reasonable noise-level.
+- 7e) The competition area must be smoke-free, and must have a reasonable noise-level.[NOTE: I think "reasonable noise-level" is kind of vague and should just be removed.
+If I want a competition at an amusement park, people should realize there might be noise.]
 - 7f) Solving station:
   - 7f1) Definitions:
     - 7f1a) Stackmat: The Speedstacks Stackmat timer and a full-size compatible mat.